pckhoi/datavalid/README.md

 ### Config object

-- **files**: required, a mapping between files and validation tasks for each file.
+- **files**: required, a mapping between file names and file configurations.
 Each file path is evaluated relative to root data folder and each file must be in CSV format.
-Refer to [task object](#task-object) to learn more about validation task.
+Refer to [file object](#file-object) to learn more about file configuration.
 - **save_bad_rows_to**: optional, which file to save offending rows to.
 If not defined then bad rows will just be output to terminal.

+### File object

+- **schema**: optional, description of each column in this file.
+This field accepts a [column schema object](#column-schema-object).
+- **validation_tasks**: optional, additional validation tasks to perform on this file.
+Refer to [task object](#task-object) to learn more.

+### Column schema object

+- **description**: optional, textual description of this column.
+- **unique**: optional, if set to true then this column can not contain duplicates.
+- **not_empty**: optional, if set to true then this column cannot contain empty values.
+- **integer**: optional, if set to true then this column can only contain integers.
+- **float**: optional, if set to true then this column can only contain floats.
+- **options**: optional, list of valid values for this column.
+- **range**: optional, list of 2 numbers.
+Lower bound and higher bound of what values are considered valid.
+Setting this imply `float: true`.

 ### Task object